 The AC undertakes the assessment of the performance, suitability and independence of the external auditors and recommends to the Board and shareholder for their re-appointment on annual basis.
-On the other hand, the Bank governs its engagement of external auditors to perform non-audit services through a Policy on Non-Audit Services Provided by External Auditors.
-The policy stipulates the permissible non-audit services, approving matrix, etc. for adherence of the Management of the Bank, as part of the governance process to preserve the independency of the external auditors.
+On the other hand, the Bank governs its engagement of external auditors to perform non-audit services through the Non-Audit Services Policy.
+The policy stipulates the permissible non-audit services, as part of the governance process to preserve the independence of the external auditors.